ethanedits/Universal-Unity-ESP/README.md

 ### *Entity Loop*
 ---------------------------------------------------

 Now that we know how to get a GameObject's position, and what ***GameObject is our player***, we can start *writing our ESP*.
-Inside of the `OnGui()` function we are putting our Entity Loop, which is a foreach loop that finds loaded objects of the type `OnlinePlayer` in the scene, and stores that as an array.
+Inside of the `OnGui()` function we are putting our Entity Loop, which is a foreach loop that finds loaded objects of the type `OnlinePlayer` in the scene.
 ```csharp
 void OnGUI()
 {